-A Human CD8/NK Panel (BioLegend Cat.
-No. 740267) multi analyte assay was used to detect proteins secreted during Vδ2+ cell-tumour cell co-culture.
-The kit was used according to manufacturer's instructions.
-Specifically, 100μl supernatants were collected from γδ T-cell - tumour cell co-cultures after 24 hours and frozen.
-Prior to use, supernatants were thawed and centrifuged at 1400g for 5 minutes to remove cell debris.
-25μl supernatant plus 25μl assay buffer was added to each well of a 96-well 'V' bottomed plate.
+A human CD8/NK Panel (BioLegend Cat.
+No. 740267) multianalyte assay was used to detect proteins secreted during V $\delta$ 2+ cell-tumour cell co-culture.
+The kit was used according to the manufacturer's instructions.
+Specifically, 100 μL supernatants were collected from γδ T-cell-tumour cell co-cultures after 24 h and frozen.
+Prior to use, supernatants were thawed and centrifuged at 1400g for 5 min to remove cell debris.
+Supernatant (25 μL) plus assay buffer (25 μL) were added to each well of a 96-well 'V' bottomed plate.
 A set of eight protein standards were prepared by serial dilution of a cocktail consisting of known concentrations of the recombinant forms of the 13 proteins detected by this kit in assay buffer.
-25μl aliquots of these standards plus 25μl culture medium were added to 'standard' wells of the 96 well plate in duplicate.
-To both sample wells and standard wells, 25μl each of pre-mixed beads and detection antibodies were added before incubating in the dark on a plate shaker at 600rpm at room temperature for 2 hours.
-25μl PE-streptavidin was added before incubating on a plate shaker at 600rpm for 30 mins.
-Plates were washed twice by centrifugation at 1000g for 5 minutes.
+Aliquots of these standards (25 $\mu$ L) plus culture medium (25 μL) were added to 'standard' wells of the 96 well plate in duplicate.
+To both sample wells and standard wells, 25 μL each of pre-mixed beads and detection antibodies were added before incubating in the dark on a plate shaker at 600rpm at room temperature for 2 h.
+PE-streptavidin (25 μL) was added before incubating on a plate shaker at 600 rpm for 30 min.
+Plates were washed twice by centrifugation at 1000g for 5 min.
 Samples were transferred to FACS tubes and immediately acquired using a BD LSRII flow cytometer using recommended data acquisition templates provided by BioLegend.
-FCS files were exported and analysed using LEGENDplexTM data analysis software.
+FCS files were exported and analysed using LEGENDplex data analysis software.